brianmed/HostIt/README.md

 three will be ran and restared on failure.

 This example shows that "hostit" can be executed with different .json files for different roles.

-The hostit.json file is when "hostit" should run and monitor executables while being a reverse proxy.
+The hostit.json file configures "hostit" so that executables are ran and monitoried  while also being a reverse proxy.

 The static.app1.com.json file is for serving static files only via "hostit".

 Also, please see the PortMetaData section for declaring Port Names and their use in the ArgumentList of ProcessMetaData and Address of Clusters.

-Simply running ./hostit should work with this example.
+Running "$ ./hostit json hostit.json" should work with this example.

 ```json
 // hostit.json